 Alpha hydroxy acids (glycolic and lactic acids) help clear away dead skin cells that have built up on the skin's surface.
 Glycolic acid can also penetrate through the layers of the skin to enable them to be exfoliated.
-Aloe is an anti-inflammatory, and helps to hydrate and moisturize skin.
+Aloe is an anti-inflammatory and helps to hydrate and moisturize skin.
 These pads are designed for more experienced skin.

-Shelf Life and Storage Information for Products and Ingredients
+Shelf Life and Storage Information for

-Finished products generally don't need to be refrigerated as they are preserved, but you can refrigerate them to extend shelf life.
-Shelf life is 9-12 months
+Finished Products generally don't need to be refrigerated as they are preserved, but you can refrigerate them to extend their shelf life.
+The shelf life for most products is 9-12 months.

-Sample sizes do have a shorter shelf life (generally 3-6 months and items in jars can dry up quicker than this if the lid is not tightened well enough (except our vitamin C serums - use within 90 days).
+Sample Sizes do have a shorter shelf life (generally 3-6 months) and items in jars can dry up quicker than this if the lid is not tightened well enough (except our Vitamin C Serums - use within 90 days).

 Additional Items Requiring Refrigeration

 Hydrosols - remove 1 ounce of hydrosol and add it into a separate, sterilized spray bottle and spritzer.
 Keep the larger bottle in the refrigerator.

 Carrier Oils - generally you can refrigerate all carrier oils although some of the very rich oils will solidify.
 This is fine.
 All you have to do is take it out, warm it up at room temperature and it should liquefy.
 If not, setting the bottle in a hot water bath and occasionally shaking the bottle will hopefully turn into a liquid.

 ^There are some oils that have a super long shelf life like Coconut Cream and Jojoba Oil.
 Refrigeration is not necessary, but it surely won't hurt.